mvishok/fastre/docs/tags/README.md

 FASTRE uses a simple and intuitive templating engine, with HTML-like syntax that allows developers to embed dynamic content directly into their HTML files.
 This makes it easy to create dynamic web pages without the need for complex JavaScript code or server-side rendering.

+>[!NOTE]
+>Tags outside of a block is not accessible inside a block, and vice versa.
+Use `condition` attribute if you want to set value of existing tags inside an in condition.

 # Parameters

 By default, FASTRE loads the request parameters (i.e., GET and POST parameters) and makes them available as variables within the template.
 These parameters can be accessed directly by their names in the template code, just like regular variables.